 …”With the power of propaganda you dare not be against homosexuals, otherwise, you get labeled homophobe.”

 This statement has come true, and in ways, benefits both the people and the establishment.
-Unfortunately, in this context, Day was talking about the need for decreasing the population, and since homosexual couples don’t tend to have children (unless adopted), it would be better to have more of them.
+Unfortunately, in this context, Day talked about the need for a decrease in the population and greater divisions in society.
+Since homosexual couples don’t tend to have children (unless adopted), it would be better to have more of them.

-Day’s use of the word ”promoted” is spot on.
+Day’s use of the word “promoted” is spot on.
+As woke culture continues to assign people into collective groups of gay, straight, non-binary etc., more divisive societal labels have begun to split people apart.
 Each year, the LGBT+ community is assigned June as ‘pride month’, hosting marches to celebrate their sexuality.
-The effects of this mass self-identity campaign has created more identity division than ever. ”I am LGBTQQIAAP2SAA”.
-Divide and rule.
+The effects of this mass self-identity campaign have created more identity division than ever. ”I am LGBTQQIAAP2SAA”.
+Such statements really do show the counterproductivity of ‘creating equality’.

 Attitudes towards homosexuality have also become more liberal, with the 2019 British Social Attitudes survey claiming: ”two-thirds now say that sex between two adults of the same sex is “not wrong at all”, an increase of almost 50 percentage points since the question was first asked in 1983”.